itsMapleLeaf/craftbang/README.md

 CraftBang is a multitasking desktop environment for ComputerCraft's CraftOS, a program aiming for productivity and convenience.
 The name and color scheme are both based off of the wonderful CrunchBang linux, and CraftBang is compatible with both advanced and normal computers.

+Any files placed in the /autorun directory will be run by craftbang automatically, each as its own task.

 ## Installation